MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 # Set-ClusterAffinityRule

 ## SYNOPSIS
-This cmdlet is used to Enabled or Disable an affinity rule.
-This can also be used to change the RuleType.
+Enabled or Disable an affinity rule, and update the rule type.

 ## SYNTAX